 Why to Consider Getting an MBA After the Coronavirus Pandemic

 No one could have predicted the current coronavirus pandemic that is raging around the world.
+Or that we would have to update this article more than a year later.
 The worldwide spread of COVID-19 has created consequences the world must adapt to, including travel restrictions, remote learning and working, and economic uncertainty.
 Professionals in many industries are looking for ways to survive and thrive in the face of this historic upset.
 And an MBA might be just the way to do it.

 Why is it a good time to get an MBA?